atmoz/rigid/README.md

 Static web sites that makes sense.

-This is in heavy development, prepare your soul!
+This is in heavy development, PREPARE YOUR SOUL!

 ## What?